area73/erades.com/src/content/blog/functional/functional-programming.md

 heroImage: "/blog-placeholder-12.jpg"
 ---

-# functional programming

-In computer science, functional programming is a programming paradigm — a style of building the structure and elements of computer programs— that treats computation as the <b>evaluation of mathematical functions and avoids changing-state and mutable data</b>.
+In computer science, functional programming is a programming paradigm — a style of building the structure and elements of computer programs— that treats computation as the **evaluation of mathematical functions and avoids changing-state and mutable data**.

-It is a <b>declarative</b> programming paradigm, which means programming is done with expressions or declarations instead of statements.
+It is a **declarative** programming paradigm, which means programming is done with expressions or declarations instead of statements.
 To put it in a diferent way we can say that
-<b>declarative programming cares about what</b> to perform an action and imperative cares about how to perform that action
+**declarative programming cares about what** to perform an action and imperative cares about how to perform that action

 ## Declarative Vs. Imperative || What Vs. How